Content Projection

 Normal Process Without Content Projection

 Extra content within the custom element will be removed.
 The DOM elements will be present during onInit() and are removed before onViewInit().
-Both of these are detailed in Lifecycle Methods.
+Both of these are detailed in Lifecycle stages.

 If you wanted this content to be copied into your component, this is easily done using one of the following methods.